In its twelfth year, Pearls Grant Awards total $384,012!

 Pearls of Empowerment invite nonprofit organizations to apply for grants that directly benefit women and/or children of Davie County.
 Our goal is to empower Davie County nonprofits to provide assistance and/or services for these two critical groups in ways they have been unable to in the past.
-The Pearls grant application is available from June – August annually.
+The Pearls grant application is available June 1st and the deadline is August 1st.
 Pearls grants are awarded each November.

 After thorough research and careful consideration, Pearls of Empowerment decided that agencies applying for grants in 2021, 2022, and 2023 must propose programs/projects focused on: